1. General Course Information

 Proficiency in manipulation of algebraic equations, evaluation of limits, methods of differentiation & integration at the level of MATH 124 & 125 are assumed.
 We will introduce and use quite a lot of linear algebra, some complex variable, and power series that are relevant to us.
 Exposure to linear algebra, complex variable, and Taylor series would be helpful.

-- Solving First order, one dimensional ODE
+- 1-D, First order, one dimensional ODE

-- Autonomous linear system of ODEs and diagonalization
+- n-D Autonomous linear ODEs and diagonalization

 - Non-autonomous linear ODEs: series method